pip-services/pip-services-docs/content/en/conceptual/persistences/cassandra/_index.md

 ##### Component implementation

 Now, we can create a custom component as a subclass of CassandraPerformance.
 Within our class, we also define two protected methods.
-The first, named “defineSchema”, creates a table used to store our data.
+The first, named "defineSchema", creates a table used to store our data.
 The second method adapts a FilterParams object to the specific needs of Cassandra.
 Later in this tutorial, we will see how to define other methods for CRUD operations that must also be included in our class.
 The code below is an example of this class:

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}